omise/bluepine/README.md

 end
 ```

-### Array Attribute
+### Array attribute

-Array attribute supports an option named `:of` which we can use to describe what kind of data can be contained inside `array`.
+Array attribute supports an option named `:of` that we can use to describe the kind of data that can be contained inside an `array`.

-For example
+For example:

 ```ruby
 schema :user do